flowxo/flowxo-sdk/README.md

 - If there's anything else we need to consider when reviewing your service, it should be included in `README.md`.

 To submit, please [email us](mailto:support@flowxo.com) with details of the service you've built and your contact details, and we'll explain what to do next.
 Thanks for supporting Flow XO!

-# Known Issues

-- Field Dependencies: Only `select` type fields may have dependencies, however the SDK does not throw an error if other field types (such as `text`) are set up with dependencies.